-Client referral and service coordination between government and NGOs generally operates on an informal basis.
+Client referral and service coordination between Government and NGOs generally operate on an informal basis.
 Formal client referrals happen between government departments and their contracted NGOs.
-There are numerous community service providers within Waterloo and Redfern offering assistance /advocacy services for their clients; these services are generally report being unfunded.
+There are numerous community service providers within Waterloo and Redfern offering assistance /advocacy services for their clients; these services report inadequately funded.
 There is a client relationship with the service provider based on trust and familiarity and potential for a client referral from family or extended family connections.

-NGOs (and government departments) surveyed reported that their services were at capacity or exceeded capacity.
+NGOs and government departments surveyed reported that their services were at capacity or exceeded capacity.
 Long-serving NGOs have operated at capacity for many years without any significant increase in funding.

 Community agencies that provide niche services have identified health issues as an underlying root cause for many of their social housing resident clients.
-In the years prior to the NDIS, they could refer a client to a local community service worker who could talk to the client.
-Now, services like NDIS and age care are client-initiated; there is no intermediary linking the client to the assistance they need.
+In the years before the NDIS, they could refer a client to a local community service worker who could talk to the client.
+Now, services like NDIS and age care are client-initiated; there is no intermediary to link the client to the assistance they need.